Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics: Experiments

 Fig.~\ref{fig:model_size_analysis_for_all_target_systems}(b) and (c) present a comparison of performance across reservoir sizes, starting from 500 and then ranging from 1000 to 6000 in increments of 1000 for the homogeneous and inhomogeneous cases, respectively.
 Note that based on the numerical calculations, all geometric distance values $D_{\mathrm{geom}}$ are infinite and therefore omitted for evaluation on the KS equation.
 We attribute this to the high dimensionality of the state space for the KS equation, which makes it challenging to effectively approximate the invariant distributions of the observed and reconstructed systems using Gaussian mixture models.

-For the homogeneous case shown in Fig.~\ref{fig:model_size_analysis_for_all_target_systems} (b), we observe that PGC-ESN begins to achieve stable and low $D_{\mathrm{temp}}$ values around 0.1, whereas Paral-ESN starts to do so at size 3000, and the other two models exhibit unstable values after size 1000.
-The VPT-1 plot shows that the PGC-ESN achieves the best short-term predictive power across the whole range, saturating at around 4 Lyapunov times after a reservoir size of 3000.
-In contrast, Paral-ESN and the other two models stabilize at around 3 and 1 Lyapunov times, respectively, after a reservoir size of 5000.
+For the homogeneous case shown in Fig.~\ref{fig:model_size_analysis_for_all_target_systems} (b), we observe that PGC-ESN begins to achieve stable and low $D_{\mathrm{temp}}$ values around 0.1 from size 1000, whereas Paral-ESN starts to do so at size 3000, and the other two models exhibit unstable values until size 5000.
+The VPT-1 plot shows that the PGC-ESN achieves the best short-term predictive power across the whole range, exceeding 4 Lyapunov times for reservoir sizes greater than 3000.
+In contrast, Paral-ESN and the other two models exceed 3 and 1 Lyapunov times, respectively, for reservoir sizes greater than 4000.
 A similar trend for the inhomogeneous KS equation is shown in Fig.~\ref{fig:model_size_analysis_for_all_target_systems}(c).
-Overall, the proposed PGC-ESN consistently outperforms the other models in both long-term attractor reconstruction and short-term prediction for both the homogeneous and inhomogeneous KS equations across the entire range of reservoir sizes considered.
+Overall, the proposed PGC-ESN consistently outperforms the other models in long-term attractor reconstruction when the reservoir size is small and in short-term prediction across the entire range of reservoir sizes considered for both the homogeneous and inhomogeneous KS equations.